ricke117/MarkdownReports/README.md

 This repository will demonstrate how .docx, .pdf, and .html reports can be written using a combination of R Shiny and R Markdown.
 Priority is given to .docx files.
 For those, I've relied on officedown and other packages in the [officeverse](https://ardata-fr.github.io/officeverse/).

+**Currently, only the files in ShinyMarkdownReports/ReportTemplates/MarkdownToDocx are functional.**

 For a thorough introduction to R Markdown, check the [R Markdown Cookbook (CRC Press)](https://bookdown.org/yihui/rmarkdown-cookbook/).

 This repository is a first step toward the generation of parameterized reports, as conceived in the image, below.
 Importantly, the parameters of reports, including the data included in them, can be generated in other R scripts, including Shiny apps, then passed as options to the YAML header when knitting Rmd files (via knitr).
 These parameters are not restricted to YAML options; they can then be passed to functions within the body of the report.
 Using functions similar to block_pour_docx() in officedown, a preview of the knitted report could potentially be rendered within a Shiny app and re-knit with new parameters.